-It will allow you to close bank accounts, cancel subscriptions, claim a life insurance benefit, and much more.
+It allows you to close bank accounts, cancel subscriptions, claim a life insurance benefit, and much more.

 According to the CDC, a doctor, medical examiner, or coroner typically certifies the death.

-The company that handled the final arrangements — usually a mortuary, funeral home, or crematory— will prepare and formally file the death certificate with the National Vital Statistics System.
+The company that handled the final arrangements — usually a mortuary, funeral home, or crematorium — will prepare and formally file the death certificate with the National Vital Statistics System.

 If you’re a doctor, you might have someone else, like the county coroner, issue the declaration of death.